demisto/content/Packs/CheckPointSandBlast/Integrations/CheckPointSandBlast/README.md

 ### sandblast-query
 ***
-Use the Query API to have a client application look for either the analysis report of a specific file on the Check Point Threat Prevention service databases or the status of a file, uploaded for analysis.
+Use the Query API to have a client application look for either a specific file's analysis report on the Check Point Threat Prevention service databases or the status of a file, uploaded for analysis.
 It is recommended to add file_name.

 #### Base Command